-AREA COMMISSIONERS
+ARFA COMMISSIONERS

+John F. Shuler, Chair

+Leroy Morant

+David Rickenbaker

+Jacqueline S. Shaw

+Katie Hane

-John F. Shuler, Chair Leroy Morant David Rickenbaker Jacqueline S. Shaw Katie Hane Lawrence L. Weathers Dr. Margaret Felder Wilson As president of OCtech, I am excited about the future, both for this institution and the students we serve.
+Lawrence L. Weathers

+Dr. Margaret Felder Wilson

+As president of OCtech, I am excited about the future, both for this institution and the students we serve.
 We have an exceptional record of preparing our students for good jobs and great careers with over 80 programs of study, and a successful record of transfer opportunities to many of our state's four-year colleges and universities.
-With some of our most recent accomplishments, we are continuing to serve as a visionary leader in our region and the state.
-Because of the relationships we have with local employers and the quality of our programs, job placement rates for our graduates are among the best in the state.
-In addition, we are continually growing our program offerings to meet a diverse set of employment needs for our region.
-Another important aspect of your college experience involves academic and social support.
-You will have the opportunity to participate in organizations and programs that exist outside of the classroom that assist you in reaching your goals.
-I invite you to take advantage of all that the college offers to enhance your educational experiences.
+With some of our most recent accomplishments, we are

 The faculty and staff at OCtech are dedicated to the success of our students and are committed to providing quality programs and services to everyone.
 Our goal is to enroll students who intend to graduate and are prepared for the workforce of the future.
-We will provide you with the knowledge and skills that you will need in your chosen career.
+We will provide you with the knowledge and skills that you will need in your chosen